zuozhenggh/learning-library/oci-library/oci-hol/resource-manager/template-stack/template-stack.md

 ## Introduction

+This lab details the creation of a stack from one of Oracle's provided templates; however, you can use Lab 3 to learn how to use your own terraform configurations to create a stack.
+The process for both is very similar but have been split into two labs in order to show the differing steps.

 In this lab, you will create configure identity access manager, create a resource manager stack, and execute the stack job.
 As an optional exercise, you can migrate your Terraform configuration to Gitlab and redirect the source of your resource manager stack.

 **Note:** *Some of the UIs might look a little different than the screenshots included in the instructions.
 However, you can still use the instructions to complete the hands-on labs.*